Comprehensive College Preparation

 This resource was created by the AVID/TOPS partnership team and provides important information on completing the Free Application for Federal Student Aid (FAFSA) translated in Spanish and Hmong.
 AVID/TOPS is a collaborative partnership between the Madison Metropolitan School District (MMSD) and the Boys & Girls Clubs of Dane County (BGCDC).
 AVID/TOPS aims to increase academic achievement, college preparation, and postsecondary educational access for students in the academic middle who are traditionally underrepresented in higher education.

-will be available in January 2026
+The next applications for the Class of 2029 will be available in January 2027.

 Nominations are welcome at any time during the year.
 We will provide any student who is nominated with information about our program and the timeline for applying.